alamorre/fellow-core/README.md

 # Fellow Core
-Server for fellow interview game.
+Server for Fellow interview game.

 ### Before Starting
 Make sure you have a virtual environment set up.
 Choose one of the two options